hamxiaoz/monokai-slate/README.md

-**NOTE this is based on the monokai-shade theme with some color/font tweaks**
+**NOTE this is an updated fork of the monokai-slate theme https://github.com/hamxiaoz/monokai-slate ** *NOTE this is based on the monokai-shade theme with some color/font tweaks*

 ```
 # monokai-shade theme